b00401062/b00401062.github.io/Medicine/Embryology & Obstetrics.md

 - Ferning
 - Nitrazine

-## Management of Preterm Prelabor Rupture of Membrane (PPROM)

-- Delivery at 34 weeks
-- Corticosteroids
-- Antibiotics
-  - Penicillinase-sensitive penicillin
-  - Macrolides
-- Magnesium sulfate if < 32 weeks

 ## Management of Preterm Labor

 - Delivery at 34 weeks
-- Corticosteroids
+  - Tocolysis if < 34 weeks
+  - Expectant management if > 34 weeks
-- Penicillin if GBS +/?
+- Corticosteroids if < 34 weeks
 - Magnesium sulfate if < 32 weeks

+## Management of Postterm Pregnancy

+- Delivery at 41 weeks

 ## Medications for Labor Induction